ColdBox/coldbox-zero-to-hero/STEPS.md

 ## 10 - Rants

-### 10.1 - Create rants migrations
+### Migrations

 ```sh
 migrate create create_rants_table
 ```

-#### 10.1.1 - In the file that was created by the previous command, put this piece of code in there
+In the file that was created by the previous command, put this piece of code in there

 ```js
 component {